 Did you know that 90 percent of American billionaires are self-made?
 Nobody becomes wealthy by sticking with their safe middle management corporate job.
 While you might feel skeptical about becoming a billionaire, having a successful business is something a lot of Americans dream of.
 Being your own boss could be the change your are looking for in your career and allow you the reap riches as a reward for taking the risk.

 If you are ready to venture into the world of owning a business, the entire process can feel daunting to start out.
 However, learning how to build a business doesn’t have to be a complicated process.
 You do need to research and be prepared, though.
 Becoming an entrepreneur or startup founder can be one of the most difficult things you’ve ever done in your life.

 So, how can you take the necessary steps to get yourself closer to becoming a successful business owner?
 Read on to learn everything you need to know about big business building.

 Choose a Business Name

 Besides your business idea, having a unique name is the most important part of starting your business.
-If you already have a name idea, then you should look that name up with your state to see if it’s already taken.
+If you already have a name idea, then you should look that name up with your state to see if it is already taken.

-If it’s not already taken, then the next step is to register your business name with the state.
+If it is not already taken, then the next step is to register your business name with the state.
 If you don’t do this, then you won’t have any protection over your business or its name, and someone else can take it and use it for theirs.

 Research, Research, Research

-Once you’ve registered your name, it’s time to start researching things for your business.
+Once you have registered your business and name, it is time to start researching things for your business.
 This means everything from effective marketing techniques to what your business needs to be successful.